MissInterpret/mount-configuration/README.md

 ## missinterpret.mount-configuration.core

-The [missinterpret.mount-configuration.core](https://github.com/MissInterpret/mount-configuration/blob/ddfbf1c05da0b2883bee90a18d4492cfba5c56f1/src/missinterpret/mount_configuration/core.clj#L1) namespace provides a unified view of all those sources in a consistent way by merging in the data in loading order.
+The [missinterpret.mount-configuration.core](https://github.com/MissInterpret/mount-configuration/blob/ddfbf1c05da0b2883bee90a18d4492cfba5c56f1/src/missinterpret/mount_configuration/core.clj#L1) namespace provides a unified view of all those sources in a consistent and accessor functions to access that view and each source's runtime data independently via a single interface.

 ### Unified View and Loading Order

-The unified data view provides consistency between runtimes by imposing a loading order on the sources.
+The unified data view provides consistency between runtimes by imposing a loading order on the sources and merging loaded data in that order to create the unified view.

+Order:
 ```
 edn -> resource -> file
 ```